 Our physical spaces are supported by advanced technology, including:

-- Virtual reality technology that combines tactile models and computer programs to support experiences such as learning to insert intravenous (IV) lines
+- Virtual reality technology that combines tactile models and computer programs to support experiences such as learning to insert IV lines.

 Opportunities to Use the Space

-Health care organizations or medical groups may request to use Gillette’s surgery simulation and training space.
+The surgery simulation and training space at Gillette is available for use by request.
 We can accommodate a wide range of arrangements and scenarios to meet your training needs.

 To discuss your needs, call 651-602-3268.